-Story and Photos by Simon Vaughan, Outpost Senior Editor
+Story and Photos by Simon Vaughan

 I see dead people.
 Not all the time, mind you.
 Usually only when I travel.
 They don’t hide in my wardrobe or appear in my bathroom mirror, and only rarely misplace my room key—and that’s usually only after a long evening at the pub, which is purely coincidental.
 Instead, I tend to stalk them.